Appymp/Vanilla-2019/README.md

 How many new flowers can be expected for the season?
 How to plan out optimal manual pollination strategy?

-To view the visualizations and render the notebooks please click these links from nbViewer:
 Visualizations for 2020 season: https://nbviewer.jupyter.org/github/Appymp/Vanilla-2020/blob/master/Vanilla_2020_14_Nov.ipynb

 Visualizations for 2019 season: